 - 1st missed clinical session with notification: Clinical makeup arranged by faculty equal to the clock hours of clinical experience or missed clinical time.
 This may be through alternative clinical experiences such as simulation at the course lead faculty's discretion. - 2nd missed clinical sessions with notification: Clinical makeup arranged by faculty equal to the clock hours of clinical experience or missed clinical time.
 This may be through alternative clinical experiences such as simulation at the course lead faculty's discretion. - 3rd missed clinical sessions with notification.
 Students will not be able to complete the objectives of the clinical course due to exceeding allowable absences.
-Student can petition (Form #1) the nursing faculty for permission to receive an incomplete for the course and to enroll in Intersession, Summer Session, or subsequent semester to complete the missed clinical time with proper approval and space availability.
-The Department Chair will determine the Intersession, Semester or Summer Session assignment. - For N412P and N414 refer to the syllabus of the course.
+Student can petition (Form #2) the nursing faculty for permission to receive an incomplete for the course.
+The Department Chair will determine the Intersession, Semester or Summer Session assignment. - For N412P and N414 refer to the course syllabus.